JohnathonNow/WebPortfolio-Hugo/content/blorg/gambling/index.md

 whereas real gambling games have like, several.
 Roulette, for example, has 38 different outcomes.
 That's not a power of two last time I checked, so we cannot simply repeat this game 5 or 6 times and have it map nicely.

+# An Apprach That Probably Doesn't Work

+Well, ok, what if instead of sending prime or composite, we always send a composite.
+This composite will be semi-prime, that is, the product of two primes.
+These primes will be randomly chosen.
+Let X be the larger of the two primes.
+What we bet on now is what the value of X mod 7 is.
+Because X is prime, this will never be 0 (because then X is divisible by 7 and therefore not prime), and will always take on values between 1 and 6.
+Hey, that's like, the values from a die!
+And, as far as I know, all values are equally likely to show up.
+Neat.

+But wait, the example I just gave is Roulette, which has 38 possible numbers.
+So like, can we take X modulo 39?
+Well, no, because 39 is not prime.
+No prime, for example, is congruent to 36 modulo 39: that would mean the prime is equal to 39x + 36, which is the same as 3(13x + 12), meaning it would be divisible by 3 and therefore not prime.
+So how can we do a Roulette wheel with this silly idea?